 I was awoken to the melodic chant of the Franciscan monks mixed in with the Muslim call to prayer early Easter morning.
 An amazing, yet bitter sweet moment as I had no-one to share it with.
 I decided to head up to the Mount of Olives later that morning, hoping that the crowds would be inside at a morning Easter service.

 I don’t know what happened to Sami the cab driver.
 We lost touch after that weekend, but he stayed true to his word and never once made any advances.
 I even went hiking alone with him to another monastery further in the canyon the next day.
-Some people call me crazy and say that I was much too trusting, but somehow I felt protected in that sacred place.
-I couldn’t help but see the irony if he had tried anything, (we were in the desert next to the Mt of Temptation.)
-After all of that, he still wouldn’t accept payment from me and it should have cost at least a couple hundred dollars, not to mention the business he lost from other paying customers on that busy tourist weekend.
+Some people call me crazy and say that I was much too trusting.
+Somehow I felt protected in that sacred place.
+After all of that, he still wouldn’t accept payment from me, and it should have cost at least a couple hundred dollars, not to mention the business he lost from other paying customers on that busy tourist weekend.

 So a man who acts like a brother or father, who made a sacrifice to help me work through some of my own personal problems… I was beginning to see the lesson here.
 I am full of gratitude and weep even to this day thinking of the man who was “my savior” that Easter weekend, an Arab Muslim helping a Christian girl realize the true meaning of Easter.

 I don’t know what denomination you are nor do I feel it matters.
 If I could leave you with one thought this Easter Sunday, it would be to just think about all that you have in this life, and be grateful for whatever source you feel it came from.
 And if you ever find your way to Israel or Palestine, be sure to say hello to my friend Sami the cab-driver.